 I said a rushed, uncomfortable “thank you” in a bid to appease him and encourage him to leave me alone, rolled my eyes and quickened my pace to the bus stop just up the road.
 But, in my peripheral vision, a short figure began approaching me as I waited to get home.
-I knew it was him immediately but I stared straight ahead.
-I was trying to ignore his presence, but as he edged towards me, it started to feel like a threat of some kind.
-He was persisting, not satisfied with making lewd comments to me, and I started feeling increasingly combative.
-He moved until he was about a meter away from me.
-I couldn’t ignore him any longer.
+I knew it was him immediately and I stared straight ahead.
+I was trying to ignore his presence but, as he edged towards me, it started to feel like a threat of some kind.
+He was persisting, not satisfied with making lewd comments to me and I started feeling increasingly combative.
+He moved until he was about a meter away from me; until I couldn’t ignore him any longer.
 I looked to my right, to see him staring down at my feet, masturbating.

 What would you do?
 What should you do?
 I didn’t know.
 I shouted at him, and he told me that he was “just day-dreaming” like it was the most natural thing in the world.
 As soon as I ran behind the bus stop, away from him, he started scuttling in the opposite direction.
 I didn’t know whether I should have accosted him, whether I should ring the police emergency number or write a report online.
 I realised, despite writing about cat-calling and harassment and sexual abuse and domestic abuse and assaults on women, for quite a few years, I had no fucking clue what to do.